Five ways to winter-proof your property

 2. Clear gutters and downpipes

 Gutters and downpipes are also a common cause of water ingress issues, yet are often overlooked.
 Blockages from leaves and plants are both major contributors to overflowing guttering and downpipes during heavy rain and storms.

 Left unchecked, obstructed pipes can allow water to flow into the soffits, eaves and fascia around your home.
 Not to mention creating seepage through any cracks in your pointing or masonry.
 Keeping them regularly cleared of debris throughout the winter months can significantly help to prevent any deluge.

-It’s easy to keep on top of any gullies at ground level, but unclogging guttering at height is probably a job for the professionals.
+It’s easy to keep on top of any gullies at ground level, but unclogging guttering at height is probably a job for professionals.
 A few pounds spent now could save a lot of stress and financial strife later.

-If you suffer from water ingress, your insurance claim may be rejected if it’s decided that the issue was caused by a blockage caused by lack of basic maintenance.
+If you suffer from water ingress, your insurance claim may be rejected if it’s decided that the issue was caused by a blockage caused by a lack of basic maintenance.